itechbear/SimpleQueryParserSpirit/README.md

 After I completed these three projects, my conclusions about Flex/Bison vs Boost.Spirit are as follows:

  - There are many documentations about Flex/Bison, but few of them talk about thread-safty or generating a C++ parser.
  - Boost.Spirit is harder to learn.
 The documentation is poor.
-The code is hard to debug.
+The code is hard to debug and takes much more time to compile.